 Tazhayakov’s lawyer Arkady Bukh has said his client never agreed to anything when it came to disposal of the backpack with the fireworks.

-Both defendants face up to 25 years in prison.
+Both face up to 25 years in prison.

-Tazhayakov's father said afterward that his son is "absolutely not guilty" and that the FBI made a mistake by arresting him.
+Tazhayakov’s father, Amir Ismagulov, said afterward as Bukh translated from Russian that his son is “absolutely not guilty” and that the FBI made a mistake by arresting him.